-Broker A third party acting as an intermediary arranging some or all an arms deal.
+Broker A third party acting as an intermediary arranging some or all key aspects of the transfer including: sourcing of arms, submission of documents for applications for authorization, arrangement of transport, arrangement of financial matters an arms deal.

 (negotiating price, transferal of funds etc).